rafaello104/becode.org-limburg/README.md

 If they have: contact TransIp to doublecheck the mail server registration process and if it succeeded.

+### Team settings:
+- Resize the pictures of the team to be max-width of 350px and then re-compress the images

 ## Content
 1. Banner with Countdown timer 'till start of new group' (want to be part of it ?, click here to learn more) --> Click to learn more: